DCAN-Labs/cdni-brain/docs/slurm-params.md

 1. **srun** is primarily useful for jobs that will take longer than 15 minutes to run on a [login node](partitions.md#nodes) or need more computing resources (i.e. RAM).
 They are also very useful for loading a Matlab session (or something similar) with sufficient resources.
 2. This will allow you to work directly in a terminal, allowing you to run resource intensive software on it.
 You get the outputs in your terminal and you cannot write other commands until it is finished.
 (If you append the “&” symbol to the command it will execute in the background, allowing continued use of the current terminal.)
-3. If you disconnect, you will lose control over srun jobs, or they might be killed (depending on whether they use stdout or not).
+3. If you disconnect from the node, you will lose control over srun jobs, or they might be killed (depending on whether they use stdout or not).
 They will also be killed if the machine to which you connect to submit jobs is rebooted.
-4. Before grabbing an srun, you need to make sure you are ssh'd into one of the clusters: `ssh -Y agate/mangi`.
+4. Before grabbing an srun, you need to make sure you are ssh'd into a login node on one of the clusters: `ssh -Y agate/mangi`.
     * If you get a "not enough memory" error when trying to grab a srun, its because you're not on a login node
 5. Ex: `srun --time=8:00:00 --mem=32GB --tmp=20gb -p interactive -A feczk001 --x11 --pty bash`
     * This interactive job is grabbing 8 hours on 4 cpus on the interactive partition with 8 gigabytes of memory per cpu, 20gb of temporary storage total, x11 enabled, and the ability to use your terminal, utilizing the feczk001 account’s allocated resources.